shinshin86/habanero-bee-google-apps-script/README.md

   * If you want to set up Google Analytics, please enter it.
 * googleSiteVerificationCode
   * If you do not want to set up Google Analytics, but only Google Search Console, please set up a `Google Site Verification Code` here.
+* isNoindex
+  * If you do not want search engines to index your site, enter `1` in this field.

 #### content